InhyukJ/APCS-Final-Project/README.md

-  Bug #2 - The arrow for the Game options is not optimized (as in, it doesn't look right visually) Bug #3 - The Age & LBs option of the stats will display an oversized statistics Bug #4 - Spamming the buttons makes all the animations run awry
+  Bug #2 - The arrow for the Game options is not optimized (as in, it doesn't look right visually) Bug #3 - The Age & LBs option of the stats will display an oversized statistics Bug #4 - Spamming the buttons makes all the animations run awry Bug #5 - Its hygiene never changes :|

 -Directions on how to compile and run your code